Alaan96/task-manager/README.md

-# task-manager
+# Nout app

-> My beautiful Nuxt.js project
+> Task manager application with an integrated calendar.
+Fast, simple and reactive.

 ## Build Setup